This is a fixed-text formatted version of a Jupyter notebook

 1. Reading DataStore

-First we neeed to define the data sample.
+First we need to define the data sample.
 In this notebook we will use two runs from the MAGIC gammapy data sample available in https://github.com/gammapy/gammapy-data

 [4]: